Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: SRE in infinite MPS

-The distribution of the SRE density $m_2$ for random iMPS is presented in Fig.~\ref{numerics}(b).
+Having established the stability and accuracy of the bond-DMRG method, we next use it to explore the relationship between SRE density and entanglement in iMPS characterized by random tensors of the form $(A^s)_{ij} = r^s_{ij} e^{i 2\pi \theta^s_{ij}}$, where $r^s_{ij}$ and $\theta^s_{ij}$ are independent random variables uniformly distributed in the interval $[0,1)$.
+The distribution of the SRE density $m_2$ for random iMPS is presented in Fig.~\ref{numerics} (e).
 As illustrated in the inset, the average value of $m_2$ increases with the bond dimension $\chi$.
-This finding suggests two notable observations.
+We have two notable observations.
 First, weakly entangled quantum states can still exhibit relatively high SRE density.
-In particular, for $\chi = 5$, the majority of random iMPS approach the theoretical upper bound of $m_2$, indicating that significant SRE can emerge even in moderately entangled systems.
 Second, the distributions for different values of $\chi$ appear to converge toward a universal shape as $\chi$ increases.
-Determining the limiting form of this distribution in the $\chi \to \infty$ limit presents an interesting direction for future research.
-During the course of these calculations, we observed that for random iMPS, convergence of the SRE density requires the bond dimension $\kappa$ of the bond-DMRG states to scale approximately as $\kappa \sim \chi^4/2$.
-Consequently, computational constraints limit our study to bond dimensions up to $\chi = 5$.
-For instance, at $\chi = 6$, the required bond dimension reaches $\kappa = 648$, making the sampling process prohibitively time-consuming.
+Determining the form of this distribution in the $\chi \to \infty$ limit presents an interesting direction for future research.

 We now investigate the relationship between the SRE density $m_2$ and the entanglement spectrum $\{ p_i=\lambda_i^2 \}$ in random iMPS, for which both quantities can now be efficiently computed.
 To characterize the entanglement spectrum, we focus on two key properties.
 The first is the entanglement entropy, defined as $S = -\sum_ip_i\log p_i$.
 The second property is the (anti-)flatness of the entanglement spectrum, as introduced in \cite{Tirrito2024}.
 Consider a pure state $\ket{\psi}$ in a bipartite system $\mathcal{H}=\mathcal{H}_A\otimes \mathcal{H}_B$, with reduced density matrix $\rho_A = \mathrm{tr}_B |\psi\rangle\langle\psi|$.
 The (anti-)flatness is defined by $\mathcal{F}_A(\ket{\psi}):=\mathrm{tr}(\rho_A^3) - [\mathrm{tr}(\rho_A^2)]^2$, which captures the deviation of the entanglement spectrum from uniformity.
 In Ref.~\cite{Tirrito2024}, it was further demonstrated that the flatness is related to the stabilizer linear entropy $M_{\mathrm{lin}}$.
 However, the stabilizer linear entropy is not well-defined in the thermodynamic limit.
 Specifically, one finds that its density $m_{\mathrm{lin}} = 0$ in the thermodynamic limit for all states.
 Therefore, we still focus on $m_2$ and study its relation with not flatness but ``logarithmic (anti-)flatness'' first introduced in \cite{Odavic2025}, which is defined as